NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 See [Usage details](./usage.md) for more information on the usage of the plugin.

 ## Changelog

+* Version 1.0.2
+	* Add tool to rename custom taxonomy slug.
+Terms and usages will be updated as well.

 * Version 1.0.1
 	* Ensure rewrite rules flushed if parameters require it.
 (Also affects original plugin.)